liquidprompt/liquidprompt/CONTRIBUTING.md

     # Rebase your work on the latest state of `develop`
     $ git rebase upstream/develop

-    # Push
+    # Push your commits
     $ git push github fix/my-fix
     $ git push github fix/my-feature

-    # Create the pull request on Github.
-Check that Github choose the `develop`
+    # Create the pull request on GitHub.
+Check that Github chose the `develop`
     # branch as the starting point for your branch.

 How to make a good pull request?
 --------------------------------

-1. Check that your git settings for authorship are right:
+1. Check that your Git authorship settings are correct:

         $ git config -l | grep ^user\.

 2. All the commits in the pull request must be on the same topic.
 If instead you propose fixes on different topics, use separate branches in your repo and make a pull request for each.